 What is a Dental Implant?

-There are two main parts of a natural tooth, the root and the crown.
+Essentially, there are two main parts of a natural tooth, the root and the crown.
 The crown is what is visible in the mouth.
-The crown is used for chewing and it helps maintain the shape of the face.
-The root is what attaches the crown to the jaw and holds it in place.
-A dental implant is a modern and reliable way to replace a crown and root when they are damaged or lost.
+The crown is used for attaches the crown to the jaw and holds it in place.
+Implantology dentistry in Glendale, AZ is a modern and reliable way to replace a crown and root when they are damaged or lost.

 A dental implant consists of 3 parts: the Implant, Abutment, and Crown.
 The implant itself is a small titanium post that is placed into bone in area(s) of missing teeth.
 Once the teeth implant is placed in the bone it needs to heal.
 During healing, bone surrounds and attaches to the titanium post recreating a stable structure where a crown will be attached.
 The abutment is the transition between the implant and the crown.
 Most abutments are screwed into the implant and provide a surface for the final crown to be cemented on to.
 Finally, the crown (cap) is the tooth portion of the implant system that will be visible in the mouth.